-Prior to the 1950s, the site was open, occupied by one or two residences, and used for agricultural purposes.
-From the 1950s to the 1970s, the property was owned by Mr. D. Chetkof and operated as an unpermitted dump.
+Prior to the 1950s, the property was primarily used for agricultural purposes.
+From at least the 1950s to the 1970s, the property was owned by Mr. D. Chetkof and operated as an unpermitted dump.
 Access to the site is unrestricted and evidence of nuisance dumping has been noted on the property.

-A representative of the Department of Health and Mental Hygiene's Waste Management Administration (WMA) discovered the site in February 1982 and conducted a visual inspection, which revealed several separate piles of damaged and empty 55-gallon drums.
+A representative of the Department of Health and Mental Hygiene's Waste Management Administration (WMA) discovered the site in February 1982 and conducted a visual inspection which revealed several separate piles of damaged and empty 55-gallon drums.